How to get started with Filters in Landscape Photography

 Another disadvantage is that they can not be used on lenses with a curved front lens, for example, the popular Nikon 14-24mm/2.8.

-If you want to combine the effect of several filters (e.g. ND filter + polarizing filter), these filters must be screwed on top of each other, which can quickly lead to vignetting and, on the other hand, that the filters tilt and stick together.
+If you want to combine the effect of several filters (e.g. ND filter + polarizing filter), these filters must be screwed on top of each other, which can quickly lead to vignetting and, on the other hand, the filters tilt and stick together.
 Of course, there are advantages to using circular filters.
-They are cheap, very light and have a small packing size.
+They are cheap, very light, and have a small packing size.

 So what are the advantages of a slot-in square filter system?

 Filter systems for rectangular filters offer considerably more flexibility.
 By using a filter holder that is attached to the lens, you can use several filters at the same time without vignetting.
-This type of system also offers the use of graduated ND-filters (GND filters), which are particularly popular in landscape photography.
+This type of system also offers the use of graduated ND filters (GND filters), which are particularly popular in landscape photography.

 Appropriate adapter rings make it possible to use the same filter holder on different lenses.
 NiSi offers the V6 filter holder, which has an integrated polarizing filter that can be rotated by small wheels while all other filters can stay in place in front of the polarizer.
-The holder is made of aviation-grade aluminium, milled from a single block and coated with a matt black surface finish to effectively prevent reflections.
+The holder is made of aviation-grade aluminum, milled from a single block, and coated with a matt black surface finish to effectively prevent reflections.
 Up to 3 rectangular filters (100x100mm or 100x150mm) and a circular polarizing filter can be used together without any vignetting at 16mm full-frame.
 The holder can be rotated 360° and is compatible with common filter threads from 49mm to 95mm.
 The great advantage of these filter holder systems is obviously the possibility of using graduated filters and on the other hand the handling of very strong ND filters.
 The holder with filters can be removed and reassembled very easily so that you can change the composition or focus.

 Final Words & Discount Code